 Actors belonging to the same group share the underlying thread pool.
-With pooled actor groups you can split your actors to leverage multiple thread pools of different sizes and so assign resources to different components of your system and tune their performance.
+With pooled actor group: actors to leverage multiple thread pools of different sizes and so assign resources to different cor system and tune their performance.

-Do not forget to shutdown custom pooled actor groups, once you no longer need them and their actors, to preserve system resources.
+Do not forget to shutdown custom pooled actor groups, once you no longer need them and their system resources.